Anti-Alias/todochad/README.md

 # TodoChad
 TodoChad is a todo-list generator.
-You create tasks, create task dependencies, and mark tasks you want to prioritize.
+Use it to create tasks, task dependencies, and select tasks you want to prioritize.
-TodoChad will only show you the doable tasks at any given time, making task management more manageable.
+TodoChad will take the task "graph" you create and use it to generate a flat todo list with only the tasks that are doable at the moment.
+At you finish tasks on your todo list, tasks previously hidden due to having unmet dependencies become visible.

 Adding tasks.
 ```bash